TreesLab/CircMiMi/README.md

 ### Output files
-The main pipeline of CircMiMi outputs two main files:
+There would output two main files:
  - "summary_list.tsv"
  - "all_interactions.miRNA.tsv"